PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Prompt Templates

 \begin{quote}

-\texttt{Given the following user privacy memory and the post context, select the orientations based on relevance to the post context that are likely to be activated in this situation.} \end{quote}
+\texttt{Given the following user beliefs and the post context, select the most relevant beliefs that are likely to be activated in this situation.
+Re-rank them by their relevance and confidence for generating a response.} \end{quote}

 \paragraph{Synthetic Comment Generation.} Finally, the agent generates a synthetic comment simulating how the user would respond to a new privacy-related event.

 \begin{quote}